MZober1993/jug/README.md

 If you want to test your web-application professionally you should use [selenium](http://docs.seleniumhq.org/docs/07_selenium_grid.jsp ).

 Selenium automates browser-testing, this is important to save time in development.
-The only problem with selenium is the time you need to install and configure the service.
+The only problem with selenium is the time you need to install and configure the services.

 Docker solves this problem too.
 Install easily a stack of services: your jenkins, selenium-hub, two nodes and a mysql db with the given docker-compose.yml file and these commands: